viktoriia-dmytryk/viktoriia-dmytryk/README.md

 💻 Featured Projects
 Sleep Not Found – a pregnancy diary web application that allows users to track pregnancy week by week and write personal notes.
-Built with a focus on structured data flow, user-friendly UI, and responsive design. https://github.com/SuperCat2812/sleep-not-found NoteHub – a note management application with full CRUD functionality, including search and pagination.
-Built using React, TypeScript, and TanStack Query for efficient server-state management.
+Built with a focus on structured data flow, user-friendly UI, and responsive design. https://github.com/SuperCat2812/sleep-not-found

 🗣️ Languages